whri-phenogenomics/PhenoDigm2/IMPC_RELEASE.md

 In spring 2021, the IMPC team decided to update how disease-model associations are displayed on the data portal.
 The new proposal requires displaying information about 'matching phenotypes'.
 These fields are now part of the main solr core.

 ## Post processing analysis pipeline
 In 2023, the [disease models portal](https://diseasemodels.research.its.qmul.ac.uk) was published and in 2024 the pheval benchmarking was completed.
-To feed these resources, the pipeline was extended and was called `post_process` using [luigi](https://luigi.readthedocs.io/en/stable/running_luigi.html).
+To feed these resources, the pipeline was extended and was called `post-process` using [luigi](https://luigi.readthedocs.io/en/stable/running_luigi.html).
 This pipeline produces the files needed for these resources.

 To execute the pipeline you need at least 1 core of 32GB of RAM: